modern-tools-workshop/ESSIC-workshop-2023/README.md

 * I recommend launching Binder, an online service that shares a "cloud version" of this course.
 No installation required! [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/modern-tools-workshop/ESSIC-workshop-2023/HEAD)
     * Need help with Binder?
 Video tutorial on [YouTube](https://youtu.be/3BrfFe4HsAw).
 * Best option if you are a Python tourist!

+With Binder, everything is pre-installed and will open in JupyterLab.
+No installation or login required!
+There are some limitations to using Binder:

+* Startup can take anywhere from 30 seconds to 30 minutes, depending on when it was last built
+* Sessions expire with 10 minutes of inactivity
+* Data does not persist between sessions (this is for learning only, you'll have to install python locally to code on your own)
+* Limited to 100 simultaneous users per session

 "I want to start using Python in my research!"